 Miranda uses her tints (the lighter colors) for her backgrounds and overlays and her shades (the darker colors) for her typography, which makes her text really pop while still maintaining a softness.

 Jess uses a monochromatic branding color palette as well, but she uses her colors a little differently.

 She predominantly uses her main color with white for a clean and minimal look, and saves her other tints and shades to create gradient overlays to soften things up a bit.

-Peg has an awe-maazing (a very technical term you’ll have to go to design school to learn about) “pretty in pink” monochromatic color palette that’s drenched in feminine energy.
-Even the photography she uses honors her palette, which makes for one solid gold identity.
+Peg has an awe-maazing (a very technical term you’ll have to go to design school to learn about) “pretty in pink” monochromatic branding color palette that’s drenched in feminine energy.
+Even the photography she uses honors her palette, which makes for one solid gold brand identity.

-color palette no. 2
+branding color palette no. 2